DEEMD: Drug Efficacy Estimation against SARS-CoV-2 based on cell Morphology with Deep multiple instance learning: Methodology

-By using this averaging method, with $\alpha < 1$ when all $\mu_i^{p_j}$'s are smaller than $1$, the average is more sensitive to higher values, and smaller values have less diminishing power on the result compared to simple averaging.
+{Localization of the infected region is achieved using the estimated $\mu_i^{p_j}$.
+To form the infection map $A_i$ all patches need to be aggregated.
+Based on the set of all patches that overlap at the pixel $x_i^{(l,m)}$, denoted as set $\mathcal{O}_{x_i}^{(l,m)}$, the value of infection map $A_{i}^{(l,m)}$ is calculated by the weighted average of its overlapping patches infection probabilities, $\{\mu_i^{p_j}\}_{{p_j} \in \mathcal{O}_{x_i}^{(l,m)}}$.
+We opt to set sample weights based on the sample's values, similar to the quadratic mean, but using $(\mu_i^{p_j})^{\alpha}$, where $\alpha < 1$, instead of $\mu_i^{p_j}$.
+The infection map $A_i$ is calculated as: } {By using this averaging method, with $\alpha < 1$ when all {values of} $\mu_i^{p_j}$ are smaller than $1$, the average is more sensitive to higher values, and smaller values have less diminishing power on the result compared to simple averaging.
 This property is well-suited for infection localization since patches with high infection probabilities do not get diminished by the adjacent overlapping low probability ones.
 Finally, prior to rendering the infection map, a low-pass Gaussian filter, $\sigma = 60$ pixels, is applied to make the infection map smoother.
-For generating the infection map $A_i$ based on the MIL model, $\mathcal{M}(\theta)$ we set $\alpha$ to $0.2$.
+For generating the infection map $A_i$ based on the MIL model $\mathcal{M}(\theta)$ we set $\alpha$ to $0.2$.}